North Island Family Itinerary: Two Weeks / 14 Days© Miles Holden & Tourism New-Zealand - WellingtonNZ

 Remember to give yourself plenty of time to return your rental vehicle.
 There are connecting flights between Wellington and Auckland if you are flying out of Auckland.

-Alternatively, take a train journey to Auckland with the Northern Explorer, which is more scenic and has a lower carbon footprint.
-Find out more on Viator and Tripadvisor.
+Alternatively, take a train journey to Auckland with the Northern Explorer, which offers a more scenic route and a lower carbon footprint.

 Goodbye from New Zealand!
-Next time, why not try the South Island Family Itinerary: Two Weeks / 14 Days?
+Next time, why not try the South Island Family Itinerary: 2 Weeks?

-More About a North Island Family Itinerary for Two Weeks/14 Days
+More About a North Island Family Itinerary for 2 Weeks/ 14 Days

 That’s it for our North Island family itinerary for 14 days.
 If that wasn’t the itinerary you were looking for, check out these alternative 14-day itineraries: